pmunts/muntsos/README.md

     Raspberry Pi 5 I<sup>2</sup>C and SPI clock frequencies are independent of the CPU frequency.

+  - 28 March 2024 -- Reworked Raspberry Pi LED configuration.
+LEDs are
+    now configured in **`config.txt`** instead of in **`/etc/rc`**.

+  - 30 March 2024 -- Upgraded the Raspberry Pi 5 Linux kernel to 6.6.23.
+    Other boards to follow soon.

 ## Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development